vimproved/vimproved.github.io/content/about/index.md

 +++
 # about
 I am Violet Purcell, also known as vimproved online (or sometimes just vi).
-I am currently 18 years old and am studying Music Composition at Interlochen Arts Academy.
-Aside from music, I often contribute to open-source projects (primarily Gentoo).
+I am currently 18 years old and am studying for a BS in Sound Engineering at the University of Michigan.
+Aside from that, I often contribute to open-source projects (primarily Gentoo).

 ![Photo of me leaning on an orange bench.](/images/bench.jpg)